p2/OAuth2/README.md

 > Also make sure you select the framework for the platform (OS X vs. iOS).
 > This is currently a bit tricky since Xcode shows both as _OAuth2.framework_; I've filed a bug report with Apple so that it also shows the target name, fingers crossed.

 Usage
 -----

+To use OAuth2 in your own code, start by importing it with `import OAuth2` (use `p2_OAuth2` if you installed via CocoaPods) in your source files.

 For a typical code grant flow you want to perform the following steps.
 The steps for other flows are mostly the same short of instantiating a different subclass and using different client settings.